Stability bounds for the generalized Kadanoff-Baym ansatz in the Holstein dimer: Results

 Our results for the unstable range of the effective interaction resemble the behavior of the critical values in $\lambda$ associated with the emergence of an asymmetric solution reported in Ref.~\citenum{sakkinen2015many}, based on the full KBE theory.
 As shown by Säkkinen \emph{et al.}~\cite{sakkinen2015many}, at the mean-field level, this solution appears as a bifurcation produced by symmetry breaking, independent of the adiabatic ratio, whereas for the fully self-consistent $GD$ approximation, the asymmetric solution emerges discontinuously and has a strong dependence on the adiabatic ratio.
 In our case, although we employ the $GD$ approach, we close the GKBA with mean-field propagators, Eqs.~\eqref{eq:propag-g} and~\eqref{eq:propag-d}, which leads to an interplay of both scenarios.
 First, we find that the lower unstable value of $\lambda$ is approximately constant ($\approx 0.75$); and second, the upper unstable value of $\lambda$ is strongly dependent on $\gamma$.
 Therefore, this is an evident connection between the existence of an asymmetric solution to the instabilities in the GKBA for this model.
+We emphasize that this interpretation is intended as a physically motivated perspective rather than a formal proof, providing qualitative insight into why the HF-GKBA inherits features of both mean-field and fully self-consistent KBE dynamics.